Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-quiz.md

-# Module 1 - Introduction to the Cloud
+# QUIZ Module 1 - Introduction to the Cloud

 > Q: Which scenario BEST describes how the client-server model works in coffee-shop analogy?